chelsigupta/BookStore_Management_System/README.md

 They can also search for books belonging to a particular genre.
 They can insert new books into the system.
 Also they can delete and update any existing book.
-Server side middleware: Apache Tomcat, REST APIs Client side tools: HTML5, CSS3, Javascript, Bootstrap, jQuery
+The server side middleware used in this project are Apache Tomcatand REST APIs.
+The client side tools used are HTML5, CSS3, Javascript, Bootstrap and jQuery.